Radio Golf

-Radio Golf is a play by American playwright, August Wilson, the final installment in his ten-part series, The Century Cycle.
+Radio Golf is a play by American playwright, August Wilson, the final installment in his ten-part series, The Century Cycle, and his final work overall.
 It was first performed in 2005 by the Yale Repertory Theatre in New Haven, Connecticut and had its Broadway premiere in 2007 at the Cort Theatre.
-It is Wilson's final work.

 Plot

 Harmond Wilks, an Ivy League-educated man who has inherited a real estate agency from his father, his ambitious wife Mame, and his friend Roosevelt Hicks want to redevelop the Hill District in Pittsburgh, Pennsylvania.
 The project, called the Bedford Hills Redevelopment Project, includes two high-rise apartment buildings and high-end chain stores like Starbucks, Whole Foods, and Barnes & Noble.
 Harmond is also about to declare his candidacy to be Pittsburgh's first black mayor.
 Roosevelt has just been named a vice-president of Mellon Bank and has been tapped by a Bernie Smith to help him acquire a local radio station at less than market value, which is possible through a minority tax incentive.

 A complication arises when Harmond discovers that the house at 1839 Wylie, slated for demolition, was acquired illegally.
 Harmond offers the owner of the property market value for the house, but the owner refuses to sell.
 Harmond decides the only way to proceed is to build around the house, which will require minor modifications to the planned development, and calls the demolition company to cancel the demolition.
 Roosevelt sees no reason to delay since no one but Harmond, Roosevelt, Mame, and the house's owner know the truth, a view Mame supports.
 When, on the day of the demolition, which Roosevelt has put back into motion, Harmond refuses to be swayed from his stand, Roosevelt announces he will be buying Harmond out and Bernie Smith will be helping him.
 Harmond accuses Roosevelt of being Smith's "black face" and the two argue over the consequences of Harmond demanding changes in the development plans and if Roosevelt is allowing himself to be used by Bernie Smith.
 Harmond tells Roosevelt to leave the Bedford Hills Redevelopment office, which is owned by Wilks Realty.
 The scene ends with Harmond leaving the office to join the group of Hill residents at 1839 Wylie protesting the demolition.